-In a previous Hub I wrote about mercy (rechem) that concerns God's affections for us.
+In a previous Hub, I wrote about mercy (rechem) that concerns God's affections for us.
 Today I want to look at mercy (chesed) "The covenant love of God."

-Chesed is most commonly translated mercy, loving kindness, and goodness in the KJV.
+"Chesed" is most commonly translated "mercy", "loving kindness", and "goodness" in the KJV.
 While the concept of Chesed includes these ideas, the translations are rather shallow, vague, and almost generic descriptions of the true meaning of the word.

-Chesed is a covenant word.
+"Chesed" is a covenant word.
 Sometimes our modern minds have a difficult time comprehending concepts such as covenant because we have no frame of reference for it.
-For instance a marriage could or should be an example of a covenant because it involves promises and supposed lifetime commitments, but is a difficult comparison considering in our culture the marriage covenant is more like a written contract and not totally binding.
+For instance, a marriage could or should be an example of a covenant because it involves promises and supposed lifetime commitments, but is a difficult comparison considering in our culture the marriage covenant is more like a written contract and not totally binding.
 Living in a culture of divorce and disposable relationships have seriously undermined the whole idea of a covenant relationship which was supposed to communicate the ideas of reciprocal love, promises, and a "till death do we part" commitment.
 Relationship commitments are opted out of, and violated as easily as a sign on the dotted line car loan.
 Promises in our culture are about as flimsy as the pieces of paper we use to sign them.
 Relationships tend to last as long as the existence of the feelings that bind them.
 And we tend to find loop holes in which we can disengage ourselves when it appears things are not working out in our favor.
 This leaves us with a rather distorted image of what true covenant is about.

 The Word of God will be as always our best reference in discovering the true concepts of covenant.

-The grass withers, the flower fades, But the word of our God stands forever.” ~ Isaiah 40:8
+The grass withers, the flower fades, But the word of our God stands forever.”

 Covenant A Life and Death Matter

-Biblical covenant is more substantial than a contract in that upholding a covenant is a life and death matter.
+A Biblical covenant is more substantial than a contract in that upholding a covenant is a life and death matter.
 When ancient tribes covenanted with each other the deal was sealed with something more relevant to its concept than a piece of paper with a signature.
 It usually was substantiated by the death of an animal indicating that if the terms of the agreement were violated, death to the violator would be justified and enforced.
 Emotional dissatisfactions were not valid reasons for violating a covenant.
 Fairness was not a relevant consideration either.

 There is a story in the book of Joshua where a neighboring tribe (the Gibeonites) tricked Joshua into making a covenant with them.
 God had specifically instructed Joshua not to covenant with people of the land in which they were entering.
 But the Gibeonites were wanting protection from Joshua's tribe and from their surrounding enemies.
 By covenanting with a stronger tribe (Joshua's) this would obligate the stronger tribe to protect them.
-So the Gibeonites disguised themselves as coming from a very far away land and ultimately Joshua was talked into covenanting with them.
+So the Gibeonites disguised themselves as coming from a very far away land and ultimately Joshua was talked into covenant with them.
 He did not seek the Lord concerning the matter.
 (Joshua 9)

 There came a time when the enemies of the Gibeonites came up against them and because of their covenant Joshua and his army rose up to defend them.
 Joshua and the Israelites knew that they had been tricked into the covenant but they still fulfilled their obligation to it.
 Once the deal was made there was no opting out.
 Joshua didn't say "well you tricked me so I am not holding up my end of this agreement."
-Joshua knew and understood the consequences for doing so.
+Joshua knew and understood the consequences of doing so.
 He knew the God who would hold him to it.
 The Israelites were to exhibit the true concept of covenant as a reflection of the one who had covenanted with them.

 So how is Chesed mercy related to covenant?
-I like how Vines Expository dictionary puts it in its definition of loving kindness.
-(Chesed is spelled Hesed here)
+I like how Vines Expository dictionary puts it in its definition of loving kindness. (chesed is spelled Hesed here)